Alcohol in pregnancy

 Using drugs during pregnancy can have a serious effect on your unborn baby.

-If you regularly use drugs such as cannabis, ecstasy, cocaine and heroin, it’s important to tackle this now you’re pregnant.
+If you regularly use recreational drugs such as cannabis, ecstasy, cocaine and heroin, it’s important to tackle this if you become pregnant.

 However, it is advised not to stop abruptly without accessing medical advice.
 This is because there could be serious withdrawal symptoms or other side effects.